ruggeri/tech-notes/randos/automotive/engines/diesel-and-otto.md

 - Diesel puts out more CO_2 per liter, but less per mile.
 - Diesel puts out more particulates, but also more NOx, which need to be cleaned through catalytic converter.
+  - Higher compression means air is very hot.
+Slow expansion means plenty of time at conditions which allow nitrogen and oxygen to react.
 - Europe gave diesel preferential tax treatment because in 1990s diesel was more efficient.
 Also, diesel was used more for freight, so it was thought of as an input to other costs.
 Also refineries